Henry W. Luce

-Henry Winters Luce (June 24, 1868– December 7, 1941) was an American missionary and educator in China.
-He was the father of the publisher Henry R. Luce.
+Henry Winters Luce (June 24, 1868 – December 7, 1941) was an American missionary and educator in China.
+He was the father of magazine publisher Henry Luce.

 Biography

-Born in Scranton, Pennsylvania, Luce graduated from Yale University in 1892.
-After graduation, he stayed at Union Seminary in New York for 2 years, before his seminary training at Princeton Theological Seminary in 1896.
+Born on June 24, 1868, in Scranton, Pennsylvania, Luce graduated from Yale University in 1892.
+After graduation, he stayed at Union Seminary in New York for two years, before his seminary training at Princeton Theological Seminary, in 1896.

 In 1897, Luce married Elizabeth Root, was ordained, and sent to China by the Presbyterian Board of Foreign Missions.
-In total, he spent 31 years in the country with Elizabeth, and where their four children were born, Henry, Emmavail, Elisabeth, and Sheldon.
+In total, he spent 31 years in the country with Elizabeth, where their four children were born, Henry, Emmavail, Elisabeth, and Sheldon.